 Welcome to 2017, where talking to strangers is a folly with sometimes dire consequences.
 2017, where making friends online comes with its own set of dangers and talking to strangers is often forbidden.

-Yet, here come’s an app, Opentalk, they call it, where they have lain down a platform for strangers to connect with strangers, for strangers to share valuable information, and for strangers to make friends.
+Yet, here comes an app, Opentalk, they call it, where they have lain down a platform for strangers to connect with strangers, for strangers to share valuable information, and for strangers to make friends.

-|Making Friends of Strangers! – Opentalk|
+|Making Friends of Strangers! – Opentalk

 In a first of firsts, I downloaded the app in question today.
-Considering that there is just no value in the app for me (or so I thought), this was certainly a surprise even for me.
+Considering that there was just no value in the app for me (or so I thought), this was certainly a surprise even for me.
 I mean, I hate making small talk, I hate talking on the phone even more and I hate interacting with strangers the most.
-What in the world would this app, a neatly packaged amalgamation of all of the three, offer to a consumer like me, I thought!
+What in the world would this app, a neatly packaged amalgamation of all of the three, offer to a consumer like me, I had thought.
 And yet, I couldn’t have been more wrong.

 So, What’s Opentalk About?